imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-12-18-breast-pumping-guide-for-flying-and-traveling-without-your-baby.md

   up and schedule along with tips on packing and flying with over 100 oz of breast milk.
 Along with my encounter with TSA and airport experience.
 ---
-Recently I traveled to Palm Springs, CA for 6 days.
-I am sure you are saying "whats the big deal about that?".
-This use to be a "no big deal" type of trip, back before I was a Mom.
-But now I have a 6 month old and I am still breastfeeding!
-Making traveling and deciding to travel with out my baby a little more difficult.
+**Recently I traveled to Palm Springs, CA for 6 days!** I am sure you are saying **"whats the big deal about that?".** This use to be a "no big deal" type of trip, back before I was a Mom.
+But now I have a 6 month old and I am still nursing and breastfeeding!
+Making traveling and deciding to travel **WITHOUT my baby** a little more difficult.

-You see, If I want to continue to breastfeed my child and also travel; I in turn had to figure out a way to do both.
-So this meant using all the new pumping technology and resources I have around me to MAKE IT HAPPEN!
+You see, If I wanted to continue to breastfeed/nurse my child and also travel; I had to figure out a way to do both.
+So this meant using all the new pumping technology and resources I had around me to MAKE IT HAPPEN!

 Here is a guide to my individual experience.
-What worked for me and my thoughts and feelings behind traveling, flying, pumping, and packing breastmilk.
+What worked for me, and my thoughts/feelings around traveling, flying, pumping, and packing/freezing breastmilk.

-I hope this post helps Moms take the leap to travel while breastfeeding.
-I hope this also helps start to normalize pumping in public.
-(No, I dont mean sitting in your car or a lactation room or bathroom stall; covering and hiding away to pump for 20 to 30 minutes, 6 to 7 times per day.)
-I mean pumping while walking around, at restaurants, playing golf, hiking, etc. A huge part of breastfeeding is pumping.
-And normalizing pumping in public is just as important as normalizing breastfeeding in public.
+**I hope this post helps Moms take the leap to travel while breastfeeding WITH OUT BABY.**  I hope this also helps start to **NORMALIZE pumping in public**. _(No, I dont mean sitting in your car or a lactation room or bathroom stall; covering and hiding away to pump for 20 to 30 minutes, 6 to 7 times per day.)_ **I mean pumping while walking around, at restaurants, playing golf, hiking, etc. A huge part of breastfeeding is pumping.
+And normalizing pumping in public is just as important as normalizing nursing in public.**

-Lactation Consultant:
+## Get a Lactation Consultant

 Speak with a professional about your desire to travel while breastfeeding and come up with a plan together.